 Parking is on the streets or at Camperdown Car Park (with a 3-minute walk).

 Your First Session

-Beginner sessions are £5 each or three for £10.
-After three sessions, you are invited to join the club for £100 (from April to Mar).
 As well as the two regular sessions a week members can arrange extra sessions for fun or race training.
 We also organize fun social events.

-Crews for Beginner sessions are carefully balanced with experienced rowers for your safety, please make sure you are on time to meet your crew and go out together.
+Please make sure you are on time to meet your crew and go out together.

 Becoming a Gig Nut

 Be warned gig rowing can become addictive.
 Why is that?
 What brings people out in all weather?